OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Components/Hardware-Prep-No-Dock.md

 ```

-Your Omega's AP will then become available for you to connect to on other devices.
+Your Omega's AP will then become available, allowing connections from other devices.

+**Continue the Setup Process**

+If this is your first time powering on the Omega, you can now follow the rest of the setup steps as if you had the Omega connected to a Dock.
+See our guide on [using the browser-based Setup Wizard](#first-time-setup-wizard) or the [Command Line setup guide](#first-time-setup-command-line-steps) for info on how to complete your Omega's setup.

+If you opt for the command line setup, you will only be able to connect to the Omega via SSH.
+Connecting via serial is possible only if you have a USB-to-UART serial converter.